maritiren/secure-coding/security_headers/which_headers_should_I_use.md

 ---

 [This question](https://security.stackexchange.com/questions/147554/security-headers-for-a-web-api)
-on StackExchange hade some good answers:
+on StackExchange had some good answers:

 Checking headers off a list is not the best technique to assert a site's security.
 Services like securityheaders.io can point you in the right direction but all they do is compare against